jonamotta/TREX-PHY584/README.md

   `ssh-copy-id -i ~/.ssh/mykey appro2@polui01.in2p3.fr`

 This one time you'll need a password, just ask me about it.

-Now it's time to configure your ssh client to connect to the LLR severs via the correct proxy server from the outside.
+### What you need to do every time

 Now connect to the tunneling machine: